microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 You will need to deploy an Azure Initiative to enable Change Tracking on ARC enabled Virtual Machines.

-- In the Azure portal, search for the text "Preview" and for a definition type of "Initiative".
+- In the Azure portal, search for the text "(Arcbox)" and for a definition type of "Initiative".

     ![Screenshot showing searching for changeTracking Initiative in the azure portal](./changetracking-lookforpolicy.png)

-- Click on "_[Preview]: Enable ChangeTracking and Inventory for Arc-Enabled virtual machines_".
+- Click on "_[ArcBox]: Enable ChangeTracking and Inventory for Arc-Enabled virtual machines_".

     ![Screenshot showing the 6 policies in the Initiative](./changetracking-6policies.png)